Universal Distances for Extended Persistence: Preliminaries

 This invariant is commonly referred to as \emph{interlevel set homology}.
-As proposed by \cite{Carlsson:2009:ZPH:1542362.1542408} for the discretely indexed setting, we consider the following extension of this invariant: \begin{enumerate} \item For interlevel sets described as a union of two smaller interlevel sets there exist connecting maps from a Mayer--Vietoris sequence, which we would like include in our structure. \item In addition to absolute homology groups we would like to include relative homology groups as well.
-More specifically, we aim to include all homology groups of preimages of pairs of closed subspaces of $\overline{\R} := [-\infty, \infty]$ whose difference is an interval contained in $\R$.
-By excision, each such relative homology group can be written as $H_n (f^{-1} (I, C))$, where $I$ is a closed interval and $C$ is the complement of an open interval. \end{enumerate} Extending the interlevel set homology diagram \eqref{eq:interlevelsetHomology} in the first direction leads to the notion of a Mayer--Vietoris system as defined in \cite[Definition 2.14]{2019arXiv190709759B}.
-Moreover, the construction by \cite{Bendich-2013} gives an extension in the second direction.
-The invariant we consider combines both extensions to obtain a continuously indexed version of the construction by \cite{Carlsson:2009:ZPH:1542362.1542408}.
+As proposed by \cite{Carlsson:2009:ZPH:1542362.1542408} for the discretely indexed setting, we consider the following extension of this invariant: \begin{enumerate} \item For interlevel sets of the form $f^{-1} (I \cup J)$ with $I,J$ overlapping intervals, there exist connecting maps $H_d (f^{-1} (I \cup J)) \to H_{d-1} (f^{-1} (I \cap J))$ from a Mayer--Vietoris sequence, which we want to include in our structure. \item In addition to absolute homology groups we would like to include relative homology groups as well.
+More specifically, we include all homology groups of preimages of pairs of closed subspaces of $\overline{\R} := [-\infty, \infty]$ whose difference is an interval contained in $\R$.
+By excision, each such relative homology group can be written as $H_n (f^{-1} (I, C))$, where $I$ is a closed interval and $C$ is the complement of an open interval. \end{enumerate} Extending the interlevel set homology functor \eqref{eq:interlevelsetHomology} in the first direction leads to the notion of a Mayer--Vietoris system as defined in \cite[Definition 2.14]{2019arXiv190709759B}.
+On the other hand, the construction by \cite{Bendich-2013} gives an extension in the second direction.
+The \emph{relative interlevel set homology} combines both extensions to obtain a continuously indexed version of the construction by \cite{Carlsson:2009:ZPH:1542362.1542408}.
 Specifically, we encode all information as a functor $h(f)$ on one large poset $\M$ (with Mayer--Vietoris systems arising as restrictions to a subposet of $\M$).
-Any point $u \in \M$ should correspond to a pair $(I, C)$ as above and a degree $n$ in such a way that $h(f)(u) = H_n (f^{-1} (I, C))$.
+Any point $u \in \M$ corresponds to a pair $(I, C)$ as above and a degree $n$ in such a way that $h(f)(u) = H_n (f^{-1} (I, C))$.
 The natural symmetry of this parametrization is expressed by an automorphism $T \colon \M \rightarrow \M$ such that given $h(f)(u) = H_n (f^{-1} (I, C))$ for some $u \in \M$ we have $(h(f) \circ T)(u) = H_{n-1} (f^{-1} (I, C))$.
 In other words, if $u \in \M$ corresponds to a pair $(I, C)$ and a degree $n$, then $T(u)$ corresponds to the pair $(I, C)$ and the degree $n-1$.